iden3/js-iden3-auth/Readme.md

 The blockchain verification algorithm is used

 1. Gets state from the blockchain (address of id state contract and URL must be provided by the caller of the library):
    1. Empty state is returned - it means that identity state hasn’t been updated or updated state hasn’t been published.
 We need to compare id and state.
 If they are different it’s not a genesis state of identity then it’s not valid.
    2. The non-empty state is returned and equals to the state in provided proof which means that the user state is fresh enough and we work with the latest user state.
    3. The non-empty state is returned and it’s not equal to the state that the user has provided.
 Gets the transition time of the state.
-The verification party can make a decision if it can accept this state based on that time frame
+The verification party can make a decision if it can accept this state based on that time frame.

 2. Only latest states for user are valid.
 Any existing issuer state for claim issuance is valid.

+### Verification of GIST

+The blockchain verification algorithm is used

+1. Get GIST from the blockchain (address of id state contract and URL must be provided by the caller of the library):
+   1. A non-empty GIST is returned, equal to the GIST is provided by the user, it means the user is using the latest state.
+   2. The non-empty GIST is returned and it’s not equal to the GIST is provided by a user.
+Gets the transition time of the GIST.
+The verification party can make a decision if it can accept this state based on that time frame.

 ## How to use